 Third party international arbitral bodies would nominate candidates

-The ICANN would select panelists and propose appointees.
+The ICANN Board would select panelists and propose appointees.

 The community mechanism (see section 2.6) would be asked to confirm appointments.

 Recall or other Accountability: Appointments made for a fixed term with no removal except for specified cause (corruption, misuse of position for personal use, etc.).